-“To create my personal cards, I scribbled random black lines with strokes and colors – it was fun not knowing what the end result was going to be.
-Using Printfinity was great because it allowed me to add Spot Gloss on different areas of each card.
+“To create my personal cards, I scribbled random black lines with strokes and colours – it was fun not knowing what the end result was going to be.
+Using Printfinity was great because it allowed me to add Spot UV Gloss on different areas of each card.
 I like how my logo catches the light, mimicking the flash of ink, and drawing people in to take a closer look.”

 “I really wanted to play with the idea of layers by adding Spot Gloss to the matte surface of the Super paper stock.
 It doesn’t just add another dimension to the texture, it adds a surprise element to the story too.
 In this case, I added glasses and a transparent shirt to my character, and a flame to a match.
 I love seeing people smile and the excitement in their eyes as they discover the hidden shine!”

 Minneapolis-based designer Phalen Reed mixes classic typography with bright palettes.
 Her attention-grabbing UV card designs were created as part of a rebrand, and all read: ‘tell me about your project’.

 “I used Spot Gloss sparingly on both sides of my cards for a bigger impact on key details such as name, contact information and logo.
 Outlining my logo in the spot gloss on the back of the cards gave them that beautiful seal-like shine.”

 Designer Robert Hranitzky has an impressive client list, working with big brands, including Apple, Adobe, and BMW.
 From his Munich-based studio, he works on animated projects spanning film titles, trailers and live action.
 He created clever 3D business card designs as a nod to his activity.

 “Large parts of my work involve 3D animation, so using Spot Gloss was a great way to translate the idea of another dimension into my branding.
 Adding shiny gloss to the smooth Soft Touch Business Card surface created a really inviting and tactile effect.
 Everyone rubs their fingers over the card instinctively to check it out!”